ronkow/solr-learning-to-rank/README.md

 # solr-learning-to-rank

+This is my Master of Science in Artificial Intelligence project.

-Please read the project report for details: https://github.com/ronkow/solr-learning-to-rank/blob/main/project_report/project_report.pdf
+Please read the project report for details:
+https://github.com/ronkow/solr-learning-to-rank/blob/main/project_report/project_report.pdf

 This repository contains the data, models and code for: